Bioconductor/EuroBioc2018/README.md

 ## Social Activities

-On the evening of 6 December, there will be a talk by Lisa McShane at Ludwig-Maximilians University (LMU) from 5-6pm.
-Afterwards, we will visit the Christmas market in the city centre and have a dinner party (self-funded) at a traditional Bavarian restaurant.
+On Wednesday evening (5 December), there will be a talk by Lisa McShane at Ludwig-Maximilians University (LMU) from 5-6pm.
+Those who are already in Munich and would like to attend are welcome to do so.

+On Thursday evening (6 December), we will visit the Christmas market in the city centre and have a dinner party (self-funded) at a traditional Bavarian restaurant afterwards.
 We will post the meeting location closer to the date.

 On Saturday (8 December), some attendees will go skiing in Garmisch, a Bavarian ski town outside Munich.
 Everyone is welcome to join.
 The meeting location will be at the Munich main station (Hauptbahnhof).